Man who killed 1 Fargo officer, hurt 2, was interviewed about guns in 2021 after tip, FBI says

-MINNEAPOLIS (AP) — The heavily armed man who killed one Fargo police officer and wounded two as they were investigating a traffic stop had been interviewed about his guns in 2021 after the FBI received a tip, authorities said Thursday.
+MINNEAPOLIS (AP) — The heavily armed man who killed one Fargo police officer and wounded two as they were investigating a traffic stop earlier this month had been interviewed about his guns in 2021 after the FBI received a tip, but it was determined he had done nothing illegal and no further action was taken, authorities said Thursday.

-In a statement in response to questions from The Associated Press, the FBI and Fargo Police Department said the FBI received an anonymous tip about Mohamad Barakat in July 2021 in which the tipster expressed concern about Barakat’s mental state, saying he had access to a “significant number of firearms” and had used threatening language.
+In a statement in response to questions from The Associated Press, the FBI and Fargo Police Department said the FBI received an anonymous tip about Mohamad Barakat in July 2021 in which the tipster expressed concern about Barakat’s mental state, saying he had access to a “ significant number of firearms ” and had used threatening language.

 The FBI forwarded the information to the Fargo Police Department.
-The statement says detectives made three visits to Barakat’s apartment over the next two weeks.
-They reached him on the third visit and observed several firearms in the apartment, but none were illegal, the statement said.
+The statement says Fargo detectives made three visits to Barakat’s apartment over the next two weeks.
+They didn’t make contact with him until the third visit, in which they observed several firearms in the apartment, but none were illegal, the statement said.

-Barakat killed Officer Jake Wallin, 23, and wounded Officers Andrew Dotas and Tyler Hawes during their response to a routine traffic crash on July 14.
-Another officer shot and killed Barakat.
+Barakat killed Officer Jake Wallin, 23, and wounded Officers Andrew Dotas and Tyler Hawes in an ambush after they responded to a routine traffic crash July 14.
+Another officer shot and killed Barakat, stopping what authorities believe could have been a much bigger attack.

+A search of Barakat’s apartment after the shooting revealed that over the last five years, he had searched the internet for terms including “kill fast,” “explosive ammo,” “incendiary rounds,” and “mass shooting events,” state Attorney General Drew Wrigley said last week.
+On the night before the shooting, Barakat also searched for “area events where there are crowds,” which brought up a news article with the headline “Thousands enjoy first day of Downtown Fargo Street Fair.”

+Had Officer Zach Robinson not killed Barakat, 37, authorities said the attack might have been much worse.
+All evidence suggests that Barakat came upon the traffic crash by coincidence and that his ambush was a diversion from his much bigger intended target, Wrigley said.

+After the shooting, police discovered Barakat’s car was loaded with guns, a homemade grenade, more than 1,800 rounds of ammunition, three “largish” containers full of gasoline, plus two propane tanks, one completely filled and the other half-filled with homemade explosive materials, Wrigley said.

+The rifle he used had a binary trigger that allowed it to fire so rapidly that it sounded like an automatic weapon, Wrigley said.
+A binary trigger is a modification that allows a weapon to fire one round when the trigger is pulled and another when it is released — in essence doubling a gun’s firing capacity.

 The statement provided Thursday said the July 2021 tip came into the FBI’s National Threat Operations Center.
-The caller did not provide any details about any threats that Barakat might have made and did not indicate that he had violated any laws.
+The caller did not provide any details about any threats that Barakat might have made, and did not indicate that he had violated any laws.

 Diana Freedman, an FBI spokesperson in Minneapolis, said the tip is what led to Barakat’s listing on the Guardian Threat Tracking System.